 The Five Deadliest Outbreaks and Pandemics in History

-“As coronavirus spreads, the bill for our public health failures is due”.
-Read this message from Richard Besser, President and CEO of the Robert Wood Johnson Foundation and former acting director of the CDC.
+“As coronavirus spreads, the bill for our public health failures is due.” —A message from Richard Besser, president and CEO of the Robert Wood Johnson Foundation and former acting director of the CDC.

 Update: March 5, 2020

-The Robert Wood Johnson Foundation is closely monitoring the Centers for Disease Control and Prevention's (CDC's) guidance on the Novel Coronavirus (COVID-19).
+We are also closely monitoring the Centers for Disease Control and Prevention's (CDC's) guidance on the COVID-19.
 For more information, please refer to the following CDC and National Institutes of Health (NIH) resources that are regularly updated: